When it comes to claiming flight compensation, some prefer the “do it yourself” approach.

 Unfortunately this is rarely the case.
-It’s not unusual for litigants in person to be on the receiving end of a complicated 10 page defence filled to the brim with complex aviation jargon and intimidating European Case Law.
+It’s not unusual for people claiming themselves, or litigants in person as they are known, to be on the receiving end of a complicated 10 page defence filled to the brim with complex aviation jargon and intimidating European Case Law.

-But that’s not to say it is impossible to take your own flight delay case to court.
+But that’s not to say it is impossible to take your own flight delay or flight cancellation claim to court.
 Our research suggests just 24% of people are successful when claiming themselves however if you do decide to go it alone, we look at what should you expect; how much of your time it will take; and the potential pitfalls you should be wary of.